nayaksamdeep/contact-list-service/README.md

 It provides a simple REST API with Go using:

-Gin Framework
-Embedded Storm/bolt DB
+Gin Framework and Embedded Storm/bolt DB

 API list
 GET : Get all Contacts